George

 they address themselves to your sensibility, are greatly

-outweighed by those, which apply more immediately
+outweighed by those, which apply more immediately to

-and preserving the Union of the whole.
+preserving the Union of the whole.

 The North, in an unrestrained intercourse